Category Archives: Sprint Training

 • power cleans

-These are often done in a circuit type situation with some heavy ¼ squats includes for a contrast effect.
+These are often done in a circuit-type situation with some heavy ¼ squats included for a contrast effect.

 Maximum speed sessions should be expanded to include sprints of up to 60m.
-They can also start to include some over-speed either using a strong tailwind or an assistance system.
+They can also include over-speed using a strong tailwind or an assistance system.
 These should be performed in small volumes that the athlete is used to using.

 Competition Phase A 3 weeks

-Weight training sessions can be performed once a week with a very small amount of a complex lifts just to maintain strength e.g. power cleans as well as ¼ squats are performed to maintain strength.
+Weight training sessions can be performed once a week with a minimal amount of complex lifts to maintain strength, e.g. power cleans, as well as ¼ squats to maintain strength.

 Plyometrics are stopped to enhance the athlete’s nervous system freshness.

-Maximum speed sessions are performed of the same variety as the power phase but the emphasis needs to be on racing.
-The 72hrs leading into the race need to be free of anything that could effect the nervous system on the day of the race.
+Maximum speed sessions are performed of the same variety as the power phase, but the emphasis needs to be on racing.
+The 72 hours before the race, you need to be free of anything that could affect the nervous system on the day of the race.
 This means almost no intense high cadence training, plyometrics or heavy lifting.

 Conditioning Phase B 6 weeks

-Similar to Conditioning A but the athlete should be entering this phase with higher levels of speed.
-They should do the smaller volume hill session from the strength phase e.g. e.g. 2 x 3 x 40m hills with run 20m then bound 20m with full recoveries and exercises between sets.
+Like Conditioning A, the athlete should enter this phase at higher speeds.
+They should do the smaller volume hill session from the strength phase, e.g., e.g. 2 x 3 x 40m hills with a run of 20m, then bound 20m with full recoveries and exercises between sets.

 Maximum Speed Development can be of a greater variety between distances of 20m & 60m.
 But most work should stay at 40m.